 This data supports the recommendation of the ACOG for women over 35 to speak with a medical professional about their options after 6 months of trying to conceive with no result.
 There are ways to help.
-If you’d like to learn more about your options, visit our website to connect with one of our healthcare professionals to find the best treatment option for you.
+If you’d like to learn more about your options, visit

 Is There an Age Limit to Male Fertility?

-Male infertility impacts conception in 40 to 50% of couples.
+A Male infertility impacts conception in 40 to 50% of couples.
 Much like female infertility, the chances of issues arising also increases with age.

 A University of Colorado study determined key fertility factors affected by the age of your male partner: